CIT85/josea-pub/final/README.md

 ## Hero Image Design
 I've chosen the image of earth's stratosphere because i thought that it might fit the topic of the site.
 But I did also thought of looking for other images but that was the only option for now.
 It is located in the contact page.
 I put it on the top of the page, rounded the edges, added a pfp of myself and made the background image slightly faded.

+## Note to self
+Use padding bottom and padding top as alternatives to using line breaks.
+For example, if content are underneath the header, use padding top to move stuff below it instead of using multiple line breaks.